Seaweed and Kelp:

 It is a mash-up of Norwegian words, but we promise it makes perfect sense if you know the language!

 Tekslo Seafood - About Us

-CEO - Daily Manager The Boss.
+The Boss.
 It is vital that he has a solid background as a project manager in order to keep things running.
-He has the ability to Think Big (maybe even HUGE!), but still keeps his feet well planted down on earth.
+He has the ability to think big (maybe even HUGE!), but still keeps his feet well planted down on earth.

 Jan Petter is always extra happy to talk to new people, and he is very focused on how they experience our products.
 He is the main person in charge of marketing, and he represents both Tekslo and Sjøsaker, mostly to put his superpowers to good use.